 On a recent trip to Barcelona, Spain, I absolutely fell in love with La Sagrada Familia.
 This architectural masterpiece is still under construction, and it is anticipated that it will be finished to commemorate the 100th anniversary of the death of Gaudi, the artist behind the Cathedral.
+La Sagrada Familia is one of the most famous landmarks in Spain.

 The Architecture of La Sagrada Familia